goodgoof/MyReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is the Myreads project.
+This project is like a book case with 3 shelves,'Currently Reading', 'Want to Read' and 'Read'.
+The shelves makes it easy for you the track your reading progress.
+You can also search for books in the search page and add it to any shelf you want.

+This App is built on React.
+To run this App you need to install node.js to your computer.You can clone or download the repository from here https://github.com/goodgoof/MyReads

 ## TL;DR

-To get started developing right away:
+To run the App right away:

+* After cloning the repo, go to the project directory by running cmd 'cd <name of directory>'
-* install all project dependencies with `npm install`
+* Once in the directory.
+Install all project dependencies with `npm install`
-* start the development server with `npm start`
+* Start the development server with `npm start`
+* The app will automatically open in port 3000.
+The address bar will look like this localhost:3000

 ## What You're Getting
 ```bash